pomodori92/TK7-Backup-data-manager/README.md

-# Tekken:tm: 7 - Data manager
+# TK7 Backup data manager

-## A Microsoft Windows application for Tekken 7 on Steam to manage: backup and restore of saved data, delete crash log files and delete replays.
+## A Microsoft Windows application for TEKKEN<sup>:tm:</sup> 7 on Steam to manage: backup and restore of saved data, delete crash log files and delete replays.
 It's written in HTML, CSS, and Javascript using Electron framework.

 ![Application image](https://user-images.githubusercontent.com/45762339/167675808-529a735b-d7a2-43d8-9397-997a995cf429.png)